-A: Soft jewelry polishing cloths treated with gentle cleansers work or warm soapy water and pat dry afterwards.
+A: Soft jewelry polishing cloths treated with gentle cleansers work or warm soapy water and pat dry afterward.

 Q: How do I clean brass and copper jewelry?

 A: Sometimes the simplest answer is the best.
-Warm soapy water is works well!
+Warm soapy water works well!
 Pat dry after washing.
-You can also use Sunshine cloths which are impregnated with microabrasives or any metal polishing designed for polishing silver.
+You can also use Sunshine cloths which are impregnated with micro abrasives or any metal polishing designed for polishing silver.

 Q: Will copper or brass turn my skin green?

-A: This can happen with copper jewelry.
-Perspertion combined with prolonged skin contact can stir up metal oxidation that transfers to the contact area.
+A: This can happen with copper jewelry, but not generally with earrings because they aren't sitting on the skin.
+Perspiration combined with prolonged skin contact can stir up metal oxidation that transfers to the contact area.
 It is not harmful and washes of with soap and water.
 Not everyone will experience this.